knowledge-guided-machine-learning/Awesome-KGML-Papers/README.md

 <p align="center">
 <img src="assets/kgml_bg.png" alt="Image" width="900" height="450">
 </p>
-A community curated list of papers, datasets, models,  top researchers, workshops, funding opportunities in knowledge-guided machine learning (KGML).
+A community curated list of papers, datasets, models, researchers, workshops, funding opportunities in knowledge-guided machine learning (KGML).
 If you would like to get involved as a moderator or content creator, please send an email to: sadhikar1@stevens.edu with the subject: `KGML Content Moderation Volunteering` and with the body of the email including the request.

 To contribute a paper, link to a dataset, model, or include yourself or someone you know as a KGML researcher, please send a pull request with a modification of the appropriate markdown file and our team will merge the request.